berthubert/trifecta/README.md

 Posts can be public or not, or have a timelimit on their public visibility.
 As owner of a post you can extend or change this limit.

+Users can sign in using an temporary email link, and also reset their password this way.
 # Known problems

  * UI is still somewhat clunky
- * You can't change your password yet
- * Login emails not yet implemented
- * Security is probably not yet where it should be
+ * Security is probably not quite yet where it should be
  * The code is still a mess and not yet "education clean"

 More low hanging fruit can be found in the [GitHub issues